-The summer triangle at about 10 p.m. local time this week from mid-northern latitudes.
+The Summer Triangle at about 10 p.m. local time in July from mid-northern latitudes.

 Summer officially arrives at 2:46 a.m.
 EDT on June 21 (11:46 p.m. on June 20 for those living in the Pacific Time Zone).
 And as darkness falls this week, the famous "Summer Triangle" can be found low in the eastern sky.

 This huge, nearly isosceles triangle is composed of three of the brightest stars in the sky, each the brightest star in its own constellation.
 The brightest is the bluish-white star Vega, in Lyra the Lyre.
 Next in brightness is yellow-white Altair in Aquila, the Eagle.
 Finally there is white Deneb, in Cygnus, the Swan.
 The stars appear in that order, as the twilight sky grows dark.